How an Estate Planning Attorney Can Help You Document Your Legacy

 Most people choose a family member or close friend to serve in this role.
 When choosing an executor, you will want to make sure the person will be mentally and physically able to perform the required duties.
-Some family members, such as your spouse, may be too overcome with grief to be an effective executor for your estate.
+Some family members, such as your spouse, might be too overcome with grief to be an effective executor of your estate.
 You will also want to choose someone who can remain neutral and negotiate any conflicts that may arise within the family.

 Maximizing the Value of Your Estate